0hAodha/fyp/diary.md

 - Add all data sources to map.
 - Add DART icons.
 - Add popups for all data sources except Luas.
+- Add Luas popups but getting blocked by CORS .
+  - Need to create proxy API in AWS.

 ## Sat 01 Mar 2025
 - Add GSI to permanent_data table to allow efficient querying of objects by type.